 To provide you with a better understanding of dental implants, we have provided the following multimedia presentation.
 Many common questions pertaining to dental implants are discussed.

-In certain situations, Dr. Bosack and Dr. Spina may be able to place implants at the same time as tooth extraction, which can minimize the number of surgical procedures necessary.
+In certain situations, Dr. Bosack and Dr. McKnight may be able to place implants at the same time as tooth extraction, which can minimize the number of surgical procedures necessary.
 This possibility can be discussed at the time of your consultation.

 What Types Of Prosthesis Are Available?

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Dr. Bosack and Dr. Spina perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Bosack and Dr. McKnight perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.
 A single prosthesis (crown) is used to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon a variety of factors.
 A removable prosthesis (over denture) attaches to a bar or ball-in-socket attachments, whereas a fixed prosthesis is permanent and removable only by the dentist.